PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 07:47:24
+Last updated: 2024-04-08 07:48:02
-Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson
+Random Quote: What if God doesn’t know what he’s doing?
+If the plan is wrong?
+If God is wrong? -